dmorse/pscfpp/README.md

 using the standard Gaussian model of each polymer block as a continuous random walk.

-Features that are common to all PSCF programs, and which apply to both SCFT and FTS calculations, include:
+Features for both SCFT and FTS (all programs):

   - Ability to treat mixtures of any number of block polymers and solvent species.